 The resulting subacute rumen acidosis (SARA) has a serious detrimental effect on the rumen microbes which digest the feed and release energy from it, which is subsequently absorbed and utilised by the cow for maintenance, production and reproduction.

+A further issue that arises with lush digestible grass is that it lacks structural fibre which further compounds the effect of high sugars in the rumen.
 This lack of fibre results in an absence of “rumen scratch factor” which is essential to instigate ruminal contractions and also the production of saliva.
 This saliva normally neutralizes the acidity in the rumen and maintains pH above the threshold of 6.0.

-will lead to excessive weight loss for cows in early lactation.
+SARA at grass will limit feed intake.
+This will result in a reduction in butterfat yield and will lead to excessive weight loss for cows in early lactation.
 It is often exacerbated by concentrate feeding in the milking parlour, particularly where compounds are formulated to contain relatively high inclusions of rapidly degradeable starch.

 Monitoring physical parameters such as rumen fill, dung consistency and rumination rates of cows are key to identifying SARA at grass.
 SARA will reduce intakes which can lead to poor rumen fill (that is cows looking empty) and subsequently reduced yield.
 Loose dung with gas bubbles present is also indicative of a potential SARA issue as is low rumination rates in the herd.
 Greater than 65% of the herd should be lying down chewing the cud at any one time.
 Keeping a close eye on the milk recording sheet is also vital to identifying SARA.
 A fall in butterfat % of 0.3% or greater in one week is a warning signal and a decline in milk protein percentage of greater than 0.3% over the course of one week is also a warning signal.